jfrome1/NUS-AI-writing-project/src/content/docs/HSH1000/hsh-tw56.md

 title: Section TW56
 ---

-HSH1000, Section TW56
-Instructor: Teo Shu Mei
+- Instructor: Teo Shu Mei
-This section meets Fri at 14:00 in AS1-0208
+- This section meets Fri at 14:00 in AS1-0208

 ## Summary of the GenAI policy